unownone/go-chat/readme.md

 # Currently Supports:
-- Creation of chatrooms
+- Creation of chatrooms!
-- Adding users to chatroom
+- Adding users to chatroom!
 - Messaging to chatroom using Pure Websockets
 # Upcoming Features:
 - Invite to Chatrooms